Our Art Curriculum

 Intent

 Art embodies some of the highest forms of human creativity.
 A high-quality art education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art.
-They should also know how art both reflects and shapes our history, and contributes to the culture, creativity and wealth of our nation.
+They should also know how art both reflects and shapes our history, and contributes to t culture, creativity and wealth of our nation.

 The art curriculum ensures that by the time the children leave in Year 6, they will be able to:

-- create sketch books to record their observations and use them to review and revisit ideas
+● create sketch books to record their observations and use them to review and revisit ideas.

 Implementation